Contributor: Nathan Murphy. Lesson ID: 13578

 What Is Populism?

-The term populist refers to someone who is concerned with the common man.
+The term populist refers to someone who is concerned with the ordinary person.

 Populism has existed in many forms and can represent many different people and political perspectives.

-Foreigners are often the subject of the populist cause; however, this complex term can, as we will see, represent a wide range of goals even within just the 19th century.
+Foreigners are often the subject of the populist cause; however, this complex term can, as you will see, represent a wide range of goals even within just the 19th century.

 Irish Migration